ska-sa/katgpucbf/src/katgpucbf/xbgpu/_katxgpu/README.md

 ### 1.2 SPEAD2

 SPEAD2 is a software package that implements the SPEAD protocol.
 It can be used to both send and receive SPEAD heaps.
-SPEAD2 is designed to be very high performance, able to receive and transmit data losslessly at 100 GbE data rates when used correctly.
+SPEAD2 is designed to be very high-performance, able to receive and transmit data losslessly at 100 GbE data rates when used correctly.

 SPEAD2 has both Python and C++ bindings.
 Python is the conventional way to use SPEAD2 with C++ being used to implement